tgbhujm/reproducible-research_homework/README.md

 Using the equation V = βL^α, and the values α = 1.52, β = 1182 for the exponent and scaling factor respectively, we can estimate the volume of a dsDNA virus with a 300 kb long genome:
 V = βL^α => V = 1182 x 300^1.52 => V = 6 884 014.62 nm3

+BONUS QUESTION (10 points):
+* Explain the diﬀerence between reproducibility and replicability in scientiﬁc research.
+How can git and GitHub be used to enhance the reproducibility and replicability of your work? what limitations do they have? (e.g. check the platform protocols.io).

+B

 ## Instructions